 Financial adviser vs wealth manager: what are the key differences?

-Learn about the key differences between financial advisers and wealth managers so you can choose a financial expert that best suits your needs.
+Learn about the key differences between financial advisers and wealth managers so you can work out which will be the best choice for you.

 What is a financial adviser?